 For current and former clients:

 While the incident is currently under investigation, we can confirm that some personal health information of our clients was taken in the incident.
-This involves some personal health information of those who received services from Eastern Health at any time over approximately the last 11 years, and includes information used at registration for services such as: name, address, medical care plan (MCP), who a client is visiting, and reason for visit, physician name, phone number, date of birth, and email address for notifications, inpatient/outpatient, maiden name and marital status.
+This involves some personal health information of those who received services from Eastern Health at any time, and includes information used at registration for services such as: name, address, medical care plan (MCP), who a client is visiting, and reason for visit, physician name, phone number, date of birth, and email address for notifications, inpatient/outpatient, maiden name and marital status.

 In addition, it has been determined that social insurance numbers for some patients were involved in this breach.
-Approximately 1,970 Eastern Health patients had SINs breached and, because more than half of these patients are now deceased, approximately 900 Eastern Health patients will receive direct notification by mail.
-Beginning this week, letters will be sent to Eastern Health patients whose SIN was breached with an offer of five years of credit monitoring and identify theft protection at no cost to them.
+Approximately 1,970 Eastern Health patients had SINs breached and, because more than half of these patients are now deceased, approximately 900 Eastern Health patients were sent direct notification by mail.
+Letters were sent to Eastern Health patients whose SIN was breached with an offer of five years of credit monitoring and identify theft protection at no cost to them.
 Please read the following public notification of privacy breach of personal health information.

 For current and former employees, physicians and locums:

 Some of the personal information of current and former employees, physicians and locums was taken during the same cyber incident.
 This includes information such as: name, address, contact information, and social insurance number of employees of Eastern Health over approximately the last 28 years.
+The investigation has identified that further patient health and employee information was taken by an unauthorized party.
+Some of the employee information that was taken include human resources and administrative information such as disciplinary information, workforce planning, meeting minutes, letters, schedules, timesheets, policies, among others.
 Please read the following privacy breach of current and former employee’s personal information.

 Credit monitoring and identity theft protection service